 Students transferring to UC Santa Cruz are expected to fulfill the lower-division requirements for the major by completing equivalent courses at another recognized institution before transferring to UC Santa Cruz.
-Only one must be completed at UCSC and cannot be transferred: Applied Mathematics and Statistics 7/L, Statistical Methods for the Biological and Environmental Sciences Laboratory.
-Please find more information on the specific courses needed at the Environmental Studies website.
+Only one must be completed at UCSC and cannot be transferred: Statistics 7/L, Statistical Methods for the Biological and Environmental Sciences Laboratory.
+Please find more information on the specific courses needed at the Environmental Studies Transfer Student Advising website.
 Major requirements, including the upper-division program, can be found at this link.

-The Center for Agroecology & Sustainable Food Systems (CASFS) is a research, education, and public service program at the University of California, Santa Cruz.
-CASFS is dedicated to increasing ecological sustainability and social justice in the food and agriculture system.
+The Center for Agroecology & Sustainable Food Systems (CASFS) is a research, education, and public service program at UC Santa Cruz.

 The Kenneth S. Norris Center for Natural History supports natural history educational and research opportunities for students, faculty, staff, and the greater Santa Cruz community.